Wedding Ceremony Order of Service

 11. The Bride & Her Father

-The bride enters the church, walking down the aisle on her father's arm.
-The next step is optional; the bride is either followed by a train bearer, a bridesmaid or the matron of honour, to hold the brides brides train.
-If you only have four in your bridal party, example; bride, groom, matron of honour and bestman, someone else could hold the train.
-If there is no need for a train bearer then the bride just walks down the aisle with her father.
+The bride enters the church, walking down the aisle with her right arm resting on her father's left arm.
+The next step is optional; the bride is either followed by a train bearer or bridesmaid to help with the brides train or to make sure it is not bunched up.
+This can also be done by a family friend.
+If there is only four in your bridal party, for example; the bride, groom, matron of honour and bestman, someone else could hold the train.
+If the brides gown does not require a train bearer, then the bride just walks down the aisle by her father's side.

 12. Groom & Best Man

-The groom and best man move out of their pew to the chancel steps, and turn to watch the bride walking slowly down the aisle on her father's right arm.
+The groom and best man move out of their pew to the chancel steps, and turn to watch the bride walking slowly down the aisle with her father, side by side.

 13. Bride's Father